nvi-inc/mas/index.md

     and entering, say, "CPU usage".

--   Return to the dashboard by pressing "Back to dashboard" on the top menubar or by pressing Escape.
+-   Return to the dashboard by pressing "Back to dashboard" on the top menu-bar or by pressing Escape.

 -   Experiment with exploring the data.

     -   Try zooming-in to a time range by clicking and dragging in the Graph panel.

     -   Select a time range from the top right.

     -   Try using the keyboard to navigate.
 See list of keyboard shortcuts by pressing "?".

--   Now let's try making a near real-time display.
-Open the time editor by pressing the time button in the top right of the page.
+Now let's try making a near real-time display.

+-   Open the time editor by pressing the time button in the top right of the page.
 Enter
     -   From: `now-5m`
     -   To: `now`
     -   Refreshing every: `5s`

     then press "apply"

+You may notice if you see your graphs disappear when you zoom into a short time range.
+This is because our query is returning some empty windows (remember we are using `group by time($interval)`) and we are using `fill(null)`.
+Grafana's default behaviour is to break lines on 'null'.
+This is handy to see when data stopped but of course, if your data is surrounded by empty windows, you're not going to see anything!

+Fortunately, Grafana has a way to deal with this.
+In the “metrics” tab of a Graph panel, there is a "Group by time interval".
+This allows you to set a limit on the size of the `$interval` variable.
+So you could put in `>10s` if you're sampling at 10s intervals.
+This can also be set to a default for the whole data source.

+The other ways of dealing with this are:

+1. Changing the DB query to fill with something other than ‘null’.
+This is done with either `fill(none)` which just doesn't return empty windows, or by `fill(x)` which fills empty windows with value `x`.

+2. Changing the graph panel's behaviour on nulls.
+This is found by under the “Display” tab of a Graph panel.

+The "Group by time interval" setting is probably the best way to deal with it unless you have some less common need.

 Importing Dashboards
 --------------------